-4.8 T1 and T2
+4.21 T1 and T2

 T1 and T2 are USB dongles which plug into a Windows PC or laptop.
-See minimum PC specifications (Section 5.1.4) for details of the PC requirements.
+See minimum PC specifications (Section 5.4) for details of the PC requirements.
 Both dongles include an AvoKey.

 T1 provides a single universe of DMX output on a 5-pin XLR.
-USB-MIDI devices are not supported.

 T2 provides two universes on two 5-pin XLRs and has an input for Audio/LTC timecode for external triggering.
-It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface, and also allows use of the Titan Mobile fader wing.
+It also allows the use of a USB MIDI device for MIDI triggering of Titan, so you can use MIDI faders, and can be used with the Titan Mobile fader wing.